Welcome to YogaSource!

 Replenish water and electrolytes!

 Please do not forget your sweaty clothes in a plastic bag in the back of your car for days and days.
-No matter what fabric technology, you must hang or lay them flat to dry (serious yogis leave their car trunks empty for that purpose) or wash them immediately.
+No matter what fabric technology, you must hang or lay them flat to dry or wash them immediately.
 If you notice a smell even after washing them, leave them in the sun for a day and that may help get rid of it.

 Private sessions are an invaluable way to learn how you should approach each pose best suited for your body.
 Whether you are healing an injury, a beginner wanting to learn more, or an advanced practitioner, you will dramatically improve your alignment and awareness, bringing greater strength, flexibility and well being to your practice.
 Please call the front desk to schedule.